georeri/gwc-demo/README.md

 - Install VSCode https://code.visualstudio.com/

 # Instructions on how to do this
-Create a new repo in GitHub with a name you like for your site Choose a directory to work from on your computer
+Create a new repo in GitHub with a name you like for your site.

+Choose a directory to work from on your computer.
-In a terminal window
+In a terminal window and navigate to that directory.
 ```
 hugo new site my-site-name --force // (replace my-site-name with the name of your site)
 cd my-site-name